Skip to main content

 If I am a qualified CA (ICAI), should I do ACCA, CMA US, or DipIFRS?

 Qualified Indian CAs receive up to 9 ACCA paper exemptions (at Applied Knowledge and Applied Skills level), meaning they only need to complete the Strategic Professional papers — typically 2–4 papers.
 This makes ACCA highly attractive for CAs who want international portability.
-CMA US is a strong option for CAs transitioning from public practice to industry (FP&A, controlling, corporate finance).
-DipIFRS is recommended for CAs working in IFRS or Ind AS environments who need a recognised, exam-backed IFRS credential without committing to a full additional qualification.
+CMA US is a strong option for CAs transitioning from public practice to industry.
+DipIFRS is recommended for CAs working in IFRS or Ind AS environments who need a recognised, exam-backed IFRS credential.

 Which qualification has the highest salary premium in India?

 According to IMA's 2024 Global Salary Survey, CMA US holders earn a median salary 58% higher than non-certified peers globally.
-ACCA-qualified professionals command a strong premium in MNC and Big 4 environments, particularly in GCC and Southeast Asia markets where ACCA is widely recognised.
+ACCA-qualified professionals command a strong premium in MNC and Big 4 environments, particularly in GCC and Southeast Asia markets.
 CA India remains the highest-earning credential for public accounting practice within India.
-DipIFRS is a specialist add-on rather than a standalone salary driver, but it significantly increases competitiveness for Ind AS / IFRS roles at listed companies and Big 4.

 How long does each qualification take?